-The days before the snow comes in late autumn, and when the skiing conditions are not good, we use the opportunity to wave surf and wind surf at Stad, sea kayaking, waterskiing, wakeboarding, snow kiting, mountain biking and some hiking.
+The days before the snow comes in late autumn, and when the skiing conditions are not good, we use the opportunity to wave surf at Stad, sea kayaking, waterskiing, wakeboarding, snow kiting, mountain biking and some hiking.
 We use our extra time to prepare for the winter with basic physical training and avalanche survival courses.

-In our search for a good skiing experience we will travel to Japan, a skiing destination you will not soon forget!
+In our search for a good skiing experience we will travel to Japan, a skiing destination you will not forget!
 We will go to Hakuba and the ski resort Cortina where we will spend eight days.
-Hakuba is the place to experience that perfect moment of utter awe with its amazing forests and 10-12m snowfall per year.
+Hakuba is the perfect place to experience that moment of utter awe with its amazing forests and 10-12m snowfall per year.

 Høgtun is located on the north-west side of the country with a fantastic landscape suitable for sport and outdoor activities.
 Many of the mountains near the school rise 1500 – 1900 meters straight up from the sea, providing perfect conditions for summit trips on foot and on skis.
 1600 meters altitude descent is not unusual.